hugolpz/WeSpeaxExos/common/difficulty/README.md

 ## Usage

-- Run the cells in `exercise_difficulty.ipynb` which will import the `Difficulty` class and call function to calculate exercise difficulty from class.
+- Open `exercise_difficulty.ipynb`, run the cells: it import the difficulty class, calls relevant functions, calculate our exercises' difficulty.

-- Each section will take the exercise data from a respective language as such Arabic, English and Hindi and extract the new exercise data with difficulty into an excel file.
+- Each section will take the exercise data from a respective language as such Arabic, English and Hindi
+- Export of the new exercise data with difficulty will be send into an excel file.

 ```python
 # import relevant libraries